 I wouldn’t have thought it possible, but the staircase of the third gallery is even narrower than the stairs below.

 Luckily, we met very few visitors.

 When we did, it became an acrobatic challenge – a three-step process of wrapping your arms around the central spiral in an intimate embrace, standing on tiptoe with one foot, and hanging the other foot and the rest of your body out over empty space while passersby inched past along the outer wall.

 Pointing out areas of newer construction in town, our “tour guide” told us about a single day during WWII that devastated Ulm.

 On December 17th 1944, 330 Allied planes dropped nearly 1500 tons of bombs on the city, reducing it to rubble.
 In less than 30 minutes, over 80% of the city center was destroyed, hundreds were killed, and thousands were left without homes.

 The railroad tracks west of the minster were a primary target, so most of the houses between the church and the tracks were destroyed, as were entire neighborhoods north of the minster.

 Every year on December 17th at 7:15 pm, the Gloriosa rings through the city for 15 minutes as a reminder of that horrible night.

-During our visit, I was disappointed that a gated entry blocked us from the best views of it over the river Blau, where the entire house is so crooked it appears to be slanting into the river.
-Hopefully we’ll have a chance to go back as guests and stay there for a night of perfectly crooked sleep.
+Unfortunately, a gate blocks the best views of it over the river Blau, where the entire house is so crooked it appears to be slanting into the river.
+To see it up close and personal, you’ll just have to book a night in the hotel!